Rashid Latif: International career

 Latif started playing for the Pakistan national cricket team in 1992 after the 1992 Cricket World Cup.
 He impressed the national selectors by scoring 50 runs on his Test debut, however it did not cement his place in the national squad as throughout his career he had to compete with another Pakistani wicket-keeper, Moin Khan.
 Despite having a significantly similar Test batting average, Moin had a higher ODI average than Latif and scored more runs than Latif in international cricket.
-However, Moin had the keeping record of 2.14 dismissals per test against Latif 3.51 per test.
+However, Moin had the wicket keeping record of 2.14 dismissals per test against Latif 3.51 per test.
 Moreover, in all time Pakistani XI Latif picks as wicket-keeper and hence 69 test matches of Moin is a question mark in Rashid Latif tenure.
 In 1996, Latif announced his retirement after conflicts with some players and the team management.
 He returned to the Pakistan team and became the captain of the National side in 1998.

 Latif remained out of the national squad until 2001, when after a string of poor performances, the Pakistan team replaced Moin Khan.
 After returning to the squad, he secured his place by keeping the wicket and giving a string of good batting performances.
 The highlight of his career came after the 2003 Cricket World Cup, when he was named the captain of the Pakistan team.
 Under his leadership, Pakistan successfully experimented with several new players and the team gave positive results.
 He was also involved with uniting the players through his captaincy both on and off the cricket field.
 However, problems between Latif and the team management again surfaced in 2003–04, which resulted in him giving away the captaincy to former Pakistan batsman Inzamam-ul-Haq.
 He was omitted from the squad and was never recalled in the team, despite his attempts to get back into the squad during 2003–05.

 Dropped catch controversy and end of Test career

 Rashid Latif claimed a catch against Bangladesh batsman Alok Kapali in Multan in 2003.
 However, replays showed clearly that the catch was dropped and Rashid deliberately claimed a dropped catch.
 At the time, he maintained his innocence and stated that had he known he had not taken a clean catch, he would have called the batsman back.
 Mike Procter, the match referee, found Rashid guilty and banned him for five international matches.
 The game was very close, and Bangladesh lost the game by just one wicket.
 Rashid Latif later acknowledged that he knowingly and wrongfully claimed that catch.
 However, he stated that he had no regret over his action.
 "I did realize immediately that the ball rolled out of my hand and it touched the ground.
 I conveyed that to my senior players.
 I gave an option to recall the batsman but it was decided that we will let him go.
-But I have no regrets." - Rashid Latif He never got back in the Pakistan test squad after this incident.
+But I have no regrets." – Rashid Latif He never got back in the Pakistan test squad after this incident.